-Join us at our new event series starting in January as we explore the many ways innovation and technology impact how we live, work, learn and play.
+Join us as we explore the many ways innovation and technology impact how we live, work, learn and play.
 Sign up to receive updates about these and other events at Mason’s Arlington Campus.

-“The Technology Divide: How COVID-19 Exposed Disparity in Communities and What We Can Do About It”
+“The Digital Divide: How COVID-19 Exposed Disparity in Communities and What We Can Do About It”

-November 17, 2020, Noon-1:15 p.m.
-Register for this virtual event hosted by the Arlington Partnership for Affordable Housing.
+Watch the recorded event here.
+This event was hosted by the Arlington Partnership for Affordable Housing.